Petrol Price Today in Pakistan (14-02-2026) -Updated Rates

 Price of Petrol History in Pakistan (2024–2025)

-You can see how the prices of petrol have changed over the last year.
+You can see how petrol prices have changed over the last year.

 The following table outlines the historical prices of petrol in Pakistan from January 2024 to June 2025: